pharo-open-documentation/pharo-wiki/JSON.md

 # JSON support in Pharo
 Currently, Pharo provides two main frameworks to handle the [JSON format](https://en.wikipedia.org/wiki/JSON).

-This page briefly present these two frameworks and expose their differences to help users to choose the that fit their needs.
+This page briefly present these two frameworks and expose their differences to help users to choose the one fitting their needs.

 ## STONJSON
 STONJSON is the built-in JSON parser available in default Pharo images.
 It is part of the STON package and its development takes place in Pharo's [github repository](https://github.com/pharo-project/pharo).